superfrink/qad-tcp-checker-go/README.md

 == Program archtecture ==

-1) The aggregator reads collects server status data sent to a channel by the check_host_list function.
-Also if the user presses the Enter key the aggregator prints the statistics to the console.
+1) The aggregator reads server status data sent to a channel by the check_host_list function.

+   When a message arrives on a second channel the aggregator prints the server statistics to the console when a message is received.

-2) The check_host_list is a fan-in that uses check_host to check each host.
+2) The check_host_list is a fan-in that calls check_host on each host.

-3) The check_host checks a single host, writes the status to a channel and sleeps for 1 to 2 seconds.
+3) The check_host checks a single host, writes the status to a channel, and sleeps for 1 to 2 seconds before checking again.

+4) The main function starts the other components and then waits.
+If the user presses the Enter key a message is sent to the aggregator asking it to show the server statistics.